 Shoulder Treatment at Botti Chiropractic & Wellness

-At Botti Chiropractic & Wellness, we handle each case individually.
-The diagnosis will identify the cause of the pain and the necessary treatment processes will start.
+At Botti Chiropractic & Wellness, we like to review each patient carefully.
+In this, we will carefully evaluate each individual to provide an accurate diagnosis.
+Each diagnosis that we provide will reveal precisely the root of the pain and how to alleviate it.
 Identifying faulty movement patterns, underlying biomechanical stressors, muscle firing imbalance, or underlying conditions that contribute to chronic or repetitive shoulder injury gives a great rate of success in our clinic.
 We know that every patient is different so it is important that a custom and individualized treatment plan is created for each person.
-We have the experience and the knowledge to treat your shoulder pain and save you from the agony that comes with this problem.

 Complete list of treatments we offer at Botti Chiropractic & Wellness in Oak lawn, click here!